garrandall/popular-music-data/tracks/the-happening-the-supremes.md

 Now I see life for what it is
-It's not all dreams, ooh, it's not all bliss
+It's not all dreams, oh it's not all bliss
 It happened to me and it can happen to you

 Once
-Ooh, and then it happened
+Oh, and then it happened
-Ooh, and then it happened
+Oh, and then it happened
-Ooh, and then it happened
+Oh, and then it happened
-Ooh, and then it happened
+Oh, and then it happened

 Is it real, is it fake